JaimeHyland/farming-futures/README.md

 ### Wireframe
 ![The original wireframe sketches for the site's homepage](assets/readme-assets/wireframe-mockup.png)

 The design process began by creating a low-resolution wireframe using [Balsamiq](https://balsamiq.com/).
-Since the programming paradigm (see below) was mobile first, and since the website's main features were on the homepage, a single wireframe was made for each of the sections of the main page based on a no-name mobile phone screen.
+Since the programming paradigm (see below) was *mobile first*, and since the website's main features were on the homepage, a single wireframe was made for each of the sections of the main page, based on a no-name mobile phone screen.
 All deviations from the original design and changes made in response to different viewport resolutions were based on learning experiences during work on the project.

 The original wireframe design (with the accompanying rough notes) can be found [here](documentation/Robotics-Agriculture-Wireframe.pdf) (in pdf format).

 <!-- TOC --><a name="sequence-of-coding-steps"></a>
 ### Sequence of coding steps
 The code was written on a section-by-section basis according to "mobile-first" principle, only building screen-query-based responsiveness into the product once the broad lines of the app were built and tested on the Galaxy-S8 emulator provided by Google.
-If I were to do the job again, I might well change my approach.
+If I were to do the job again, I might well modify my approach slightly.
 I provide more details in the [Lessons learnt](#lessons-learnt) section below.

 <!-- TOC --><a name="commits"></a>
 ### Commits
 I committed new changes relatively often (between once and a dozen time a day), and tried to keep a certain thematic logic to the changes included in each commit, but I did make some minor changes "on the fly" as I encountered them, sometimes not mentioning them at all in commit comments.
 However, I have tried to make sure such undocumented changes and bug fixes were limited to minor (often using ``git diff HEAD`` to check).
 I intend to add a step to this process the next time I'm working on a similar project (See [One-person agile programming](#one-person-agile-programming) below).

 <!-- TOC --><a name="minimising-code-clutter"></a>
 ### Minimising code clutter